 Bottom line: Anyone looking for a full kit of screwdriver bits for their screwgun or other tools should give this 45pc. kit from Dewalt some thought.
-This kit comes includes several Philips, slotted, Torx, and square bits, allowing users to handle most construction fasteners with one kit.
-It also comes with two nut drivers and a magnetic drive guide for screws.
+This kit comes includes several Phillips, slotted, Torx, and square bits, allowing users to handle most construction fasteners with one kit.
+It also has two nut drivers and a magnetic drive guide for screws.

 However, this kit doesn’t come with a screwdriver.
-The bits are standard ¼-inch size, meaning they’re compatible and interchangeable with most multi-bit screwdrivers, though.
+The bits are standard ¼-inch size, which means they’re compatible and interchangeable with most multi-bit screwdrivers.

 |Screwdriver Set||Philips||Slotted||Torx||Hex||Square||Nut Drivers||Tamper-Proof||Pozidriv|